jpdf00/ruby_enumerables/README.md

 ### Run tests

-- Open your terminal.
-- From Inside the terminal, go to the "ruby_enumerables" directory you cloned.
+- Open your terminal and `cd` to the directory you cloned.
 - Type `rspec`.

 ## Authors